 Washington Coastal Resilience Project Ups Hazard Readiness

-New sea level rise projections and guidance are informing community policies, plans, development, and funding projects, with help from NOAA programs and grants.
+The Takeaway: New sea level rise projections and guidance are informing community policies, plans, development, and funding projects, with help from NOAA programs and grants.

 Additional major partners include the University of Washington’s Climate Impacts Group and The Nature Conservancy.
 NOAA also provided funding support to the Pacific Northwest Climate Impacts Research Consortium.